 NSWBA and AAI Train the Trainer Workshop

-The NSW Bar Associations Professional Development Department is looking for Advocacy Coaches to assist twice yearly with the Bar Practice Course.
-The coaching is undertaken between 4.30pm and 6pm on selected weeknights (over a two-week period) when the course is being conducted.
-To encourage barristers to participate we will be running a ‘Train the Trainer’ workshop in conjunction with the Australian Advocacy Institute in February 2020.
+The New South Wales Bar Association's Professional Development Department is looking for Advocacy Coaches to assist twice yearly with the Bar Practice Course.
+The coaching is undertaken between 4.30pm and 6pm on selected weeknights (over a two week period) when the course is being conducted.
+To encourage barristers to participate we will be running a ‘Train the Trainer’ workshop in conjunction with the Australian Advocacy Institute in February 2021.
 The workshop aims to improve the standards of advocacy throughout Australia.
 It provides a forum in which ideas and experience in advocacy and advocacy training may be shared and developed.

 HOW TO APPLY